durden/articles/faq.md

+- What is Pluralsight Tutorials?
+    - This is a community for collaborating on creating great technical tutorials.
+    - By working together, we can educate the world, plus improve our own knowledge.
 - Why would I write for Pluralsight Tutorials?
-    - Get access to free Pluralsight training videos
     - Give your expertise back to the community
+    - The best way to learn for yourself is to teach others
+    - We offer promotion and distribution of your articles to a wide audience (much more than a personal blog post)
+    - We can help you promote the content on HackerNews to get a lot of eyeballs and traffic
+    - We can help you improve your articles with peer review of your content
     - Improve your personal brand, leading to opportunities for your career
-- Why does Pluralsight Tutorials want content?
-    - We want to be the best place for accessing great tutorial conent on the web, and we're passionate about providing a platform for experts to improve their personal reach while teaching others.
+    - If you write a very high quality tutorial, we'll give you a free subscription to Pluralsight, so that you can keep your skils sharp.
+    - If you've created any Pluralsight videos, your tutorials can promote those videos you've created, earning more income
+- What is the technology behind this site?
+    - It's super cool - we use Github for article storage, and Markdown as the file format.
+So the same tools you're accustomed to.
+Way better than Wordpress!
+We've open-sourced all of it.
+- What types of tutorials are appropriate to post?
+    - This is a community of technical tutorials.
+Feel free to write about any technology that you're passionate about.
+    - If you do a really great job, then when someone does a google search for this subject, your article might appear early on those results.
+- How long should the article be?
+    - What's most important is that its a definitive article on the subject, is super useful.
+Longform articles are a great fit for this.
 - Can you help me edit/revise the article?
     - Yes!
 That's why we've built the editing tools on this site.
 It's easy to share a link to your article on social media and crowdsource expert-level editors for your topic.
 You'll be able to see suggestions from the community and accept the changes you want.
-- What types of articles are appropriate to post?
-    - This is a community of technical tutotirals.
-Feel free to write about any technology that you're passionate about.
-- How long should the article be?
-    - What's most important is that its a definitive article on the subject, is super useful, and is linked-to from other sites.
-Longform articles are a great fit for this.
+Our editors can help improve it too.
 - What type of content are you looking for?
     - In general, content marketing is very hit-driven.
 95% of posts don't get results, but the ones that do make up for all the others that don't.
 So that's why the only strategy that generally works is to write fewer pieces that are more definitive in nature.
-    - The goal is that when someone does a google search for this subject, that your article appears on the first page of results.
-For that to occur, we need the quality of the content to be high enough that many other sites link into your article because its definitive.
 - How do I know if my article idea has a good chance of getting high traffic?
     - One easy thing you can do is to check-out the competition for SEO for this particular subject.
 Try doing a quick search now for some topics that interest you.
 Competition is generally OK so long as there is enough unique/useful content that sets your article apart from the competition.
 Are there ideas you can talk about in your proposed article that hasn't already been written?
 Enough interesting unique contributions that can be added that moves the world's knowledge forward?
 Those are some things to think about.
 - What is the writing process?
     - [Submit an article](/write/)
     - Share a link for suggestions to your article with friends, co-workers, etc.
     - Continue improving your article with the community help
     - Our editors will also assist you with improving your article
-    - We'll publish your article
+    - We'll publish your article!